Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Contrary to the building experience programming <ins>disperses the classical figure of the architect</ins> allowing and demanding from **everybody** to **efficiently** <mark>zoom **IN**</mark> implementation details and <mark>zoom **OUT**</mark> concepts (up to top architecture).<sup>🔎</sup>

-> This assumes neither parity nor full inside of each technology and methodology.&#8287;
+> **This assumes neither parity nor full inside of each technology and methodology.**&#8287;
-> The bigger the project, the bigger the horizontal and vertical offsets of team members according to skills, talents, and preferences with or without roles exchange.\
+> The bigger the project, the bigger the vertical↕️ and horizontal↔️ and offsets of team members according to skills, talents, experience, and preferences with or without roles exchange.\
 > &nbsp;
-> (Vertical: between coding and design.
-Horizontal: within the technologies stack.)
+> ( ↕️ between coding and design; ↔️ within the technologies stack)

-<details><summary><ins>&nbsp;"Architect" is often an alias for known roles and duties:&nbsp;</ins> <sup>➡️</sup></summary>
+<details><summary><ins>&nbsp;"Architect" is often an alias or umbrella term for good known roles and duties:&nbsp;</ins> ➡️</summary>

 * _domain expert_ or _business analyst_, who boils down requirements to systematic description,
 * _team lead_ or _project manager_,